VoxLab (formerly VoxFest) is seeking Dartmouth Alums and Live Arts creators to develop their work at our summertime lab!

 Free room and board for you and your collaborators during the retreat (if in-person)

-Process support for your project from the VoxLab team and Dartmouth Theater Department Production Manager for the duration of your residency, which may include artistic consultation, the sourcing of crucial/minimal props and costumes (if in-person), the opening of Zoom rooms (if virtual), printing of new scripts/scores, etc. The earlier your production needs are clarified, the more likely we can support them, within reason.
+Process support for your project from the VoxLab team and Dartmouth Theater Department Production Manager for the duration of your residency, which may include artistic consultation, the sourcing of some props and costumes, printing of new scripts/scores, etc. The earlier your production needs are clarified, the more likely we can support them, within reason.

 The support of a Company Manager who will work to learn and meet your team’s access needs and address housing/food/travel needs as they arise.

-Working as a professional live arts designer presents some very specific challenges.
+Working as a professional live arts creator presents some very specific challenges.
 How do you get access to a grid full of lights?
 An entire scene shop?
-Costumes from any and every period?
+Space to move, experiment and write?
 These, and countless other hurdles, impede our creativity.
-The Design Residency, a new addition to VoxLab, will offer a Dartmouth alum access to the Theater Department’s technical resources, design stock, and rehearsal/studio space, in addition to all of Dartmouth College’s libraries and online resources.
+The Artist Designer in Residence Program, a new addition to VoxLab, will offer a Dartmouth alum access to the Theater Department’s technical resources, design stock, and rehearsal/studio space, in addition to all of Dartmouth College’s libraries and online resources.

 Similar to a traditional writer’s residency, you will be able to escape to a beautiful place for a week to develop a project, do research, play with Dartmouth’s resources, and meet other wonderful artists.